Best Camping in Utah: Our 10 Top Picks

 Watchman Campground is a great place to pitch your tent.
 There are 176 campsites here, all of which have beautiful views out over the Watchman rock formation.
 Access to the remainder of the park is easy from here too.
 Ninety-six of the sites have electrical hookups, and it’s highly advised that you make a reservation in advance, as this campground is very popular.

-Utah has a vast wealth of beautiful locations to suit all tastes; whether you enjoy testing your mettle by taking on extreme hiking or canyoneering amid spectacular high-rise scenery, you prefer lazing away your days on an inland beach, or perhaps you long to wet a line in a glassy lake in pursuit of trout, it’s all here waiting for you.
+Utah has a vast wealth of beautiful locations to suit all tastes; whether you enjoy testing your mettle by taking on extreme hiking or canyoneering amid spectacular high-rise scenery, you prefer lazing away your days on an inland beach at Lake Powell, or perhaps you long to wet a line in at Mirror Lake campground in pursuit of trout, it’s all here waiting for you.

 BrianBioAvatar